Stage 3 Bedsores - What are Symptoms of Stage 3 Bedsores?

 Every state regulates nursing homes.
 Most states also regulate long-term care facilities.
 If you report your concerns to your state’s licensing board, the facility could lose its license.

-The most immediate way to hold nursing homes responsible for abuse and neglect is to file a lawsuit.
+The most immediate way to hold nursing homes responsible for physical abuse and neglect is to file a lawsuit.
 Nursing homes have a legal duty to provide reasonable care to residents.
 Stage 3 bedsores could suggest evidence of negligent or intentional behavior that breaches a proper duty of care.

 A nursing home lawyer can use the following theories to file a lawsuit: